 400 Km from Kochi.

-atoll is famous for its serene beautiful surrounded by numerous flora and
+atoll is famous for its serene beauty surrounded by numerous flora and

 different species of birds all around the atoll.
 Bangaram atoll has three small

 around 120 acres of coconut grooves all around.
-Tourist can enjoy some of the
+Tourists can enjoy some of the

 water sports activities like beach games, snorkelling, scuba diving and deep

 sea fishing.
 Climate is similar to other islands of Lakshadweep.

 It is the most important tourist destination in Lakshadweep.
 Kadmat Island is long and Narrow Island which has a lagoon of around 2 Km stretches towards the western side.
 It is also known as Cardamom Island and is a very important coral island which belongs to Amindivi subgroup of Islands.

 The island measures around 9.5 km in length